 The knock-on effects can be wide-ranging.
 The loss of productive farmland, for instance, would have a detrimental effect on food production and supply.

-A change in the legal status of beavers raises more concerns.
-This is because beavers have no natural predators in the UK so it is important that populations can be managed, particularly if they are present in extensive low-lying areas such as East Anglia, Wiltshire and the Somerset Levels where their activities could block field drains leading to waterlogging of productive farmland.
+The government changed the legal status of beavers in October 2022, so they are now a protected species.
+As beavers have no natural predators in the UK, it is important that populations can be managed, particularly if they are present in extensive low-lying areas such as East Anglia, Wiltshire and the Somerset Levels where their activities could block field drains leading to waterlogging of productive farmland.

 Where have studies on the impacts of beavers taken place?